mattcroat/joy-of-code/posts/sveltekit-with-tailwind-css/sveltekit-with-tailwind-css.md

 - Don't forget you can place your long class names inside a variable if you need to reuse them because [the author of Tailwind discourages extracting classes with `@apply`](https://twitter.com/adamwathan/status/1226511611592085504)
 - Enable word wrap in your editor with <kbd>Alt</kbd> + <kbd>Z</kbd> to make it easier to work with long class names
 - Another way to get class sorting in Tailwind is with the [Headwind](https://marketplace.visualstudio.com/items?itemName=heybourn.headwind) extension if other methods don't work for you

-## Conclusion

-Despite the drama around it Tailwind CSS is a great way for moving quick without distractions and feels great because of it but it doesn't compensate for not understanding CSS because a Tailwind class is just a line of regular CSS and it's not a UI component framework.

-If you decide at a later point in your project that you don't want to use Tailwind anymore that's perfectly fine because it's a great prototyping tool and you can replace it with regular CSS using [Open Props](https://open-props.style/) if you want.

-Thank you for reading! 🏄️